jara001/f1tenth-rules/rules_v3.md

 - The teams are allowed to change the configuration of their algorithms in between the heats, and even during the heat.
 When the configuration is changed during the heat, the car must stand still.
 In other words, the teams cannot update the configuration on-line while the car moves.

 - The map (track layout) is known a priori (from a practice before) and the track layout does not change during the race.
 Keep in mind that cars crash into the walls and the layout of the track might slightly shift a little bit.
 Please consider this in your algorithms.

-### Penalties

-- Touching the border of the track and obstacles is not penalized.
-Excessive, repeated touching (up to the organizers) is considered a crash.

-- Upon crashing the track border / obstacle, the team has to stop the car and move it (by hand or using the remote control) on the side of the track next to the latest position before crash.
-After repairing the track, the car may continue.
-The time spent on moving the car and repairing the track is considered the penalty.

 ### Evaluation